Skip to main content

 John volunteered on several independent school boards as well as on the Board and was President of Grantmakers of Western Pennsylvania.
 Currently, John focuses on philanthropy and is President of The Double Eagle Foundation, located in Pittsburgh, PA.

-Irv & Eleanor Welling
+Elanor & Irv Welling

 Read About